mmetwalli96/Cryptocurrency_Analysis/README.md

 ## Data Preprocessing for Principal Component Analysis

 The first step to begin this analysis is the data preparation.
-Here the column <b><i>IsTrading</i></b> was removed, the coin names were dropped, the raws containing NaN values were excluded, and finally the categorical data were transformed to numerical ones by <b><i>get_dummies</i></b> function.
+Here the column <b><i>IsTrading</i></b> was removed, the coin names were dropped, the raws containing NaN values were excluded, he data was standardized, and finally the categorical data were transformed to numerical ones by <b><i>get_dummies</i></b> function.

 ```
 # Remove the "IsTrading" column.